madhavbhatt/DetectionNavigator/README.md

 This tool quickly helps build detection chart ( a.k.a. detection heatmap ).

 You can use docker installation option OR import the ova file.
+You can find more information here in this article :

 Credentials for Detection Navigator VM username : detectionnav password : detectionnavpassword1!

 It works with VirtualBox.
 It may give error for USB 2.0 controller.
-You can just turn it off from settings if it does.
+You can just switch from USB 2.0 to USB 1.0/1.1 in the settings for VM.